software-architects/software-architects-website/content/blog/2013/05/17/Parallel-2013-Conference-Workshop-Parallel-Programming.md

             Console.WriteLine(iterations / 1000000 / stopwatch.Elapsed.TotalSeconds);
         }
     }
 }{% endhighlight %}<p>After a few steps we parallelized the algorithm.
 Note that it was not our goal to come up with the most optimal algorithm for calculating PI using monte carlo simulation.
-We have just used the example to discuss various aspects of parallel programming with .NET.</p>{% highlight javascript %}private static void MonteCarloAdvancedParallel()
+We have just used the example to discuss various aspects of parallel programming with .NET.</p>{% highlight c# %}private static void MonteCarloAdvancedParallel()
 {
     var counterInside = 0;
     var iterations = 350000000;